pkage/marblecutter-virtual/README.md

  - Dockerfile consistently builds and specifies an GDAL version
  - Better `docker-compose.yml`
  - Addition of `global_min` and `global_max` overrides for consistent rendering
+ - Addition of [Varnish](//varnish-cache.org/) to speed up rerenders

 ## Overview